Pressio/pressio/docs/pages/getstarted/build_and_install.md

 # Installation and Dependencies

 @m_class{m-block m-info}

-@parblock This page describes the dependencies of `pressio` and its installation process.
+@par What is this page about?
-By the end, you should be able to get pressio, install it, and point to the installed headers from your application.
+This page describes the dependencies of `pressio` and its installation process.
-@endparblock
+By the end, you should be able to clone pressio, install it, and point to the installed headers from your application.

 @m_class{m-block m-info}